lmondada/dphil-thesis/content/04_matching/02_assumptions.md

 We will simplify refer to hypergraphs that satisfy the above assumptions as _graphs_.
-In the unique instance of this chapter where a graph that does not satisfy this construction is refered to, we will specifically call it a _simple graph_.
+In the unique instance of this chapter where a graph that does not satisfy this construction is referred to, we will specifically call it a _simple graph_.

 We conclude with the following notable bound on graph width.